 How to Obtain a Commercial Service ID

 To obtain or update your Commercial Service ID, visit the Harbor Master at the LA County Sheriff Department, 13851 Fiji Way, Marina del Rey.
-This service is available every Thursday between the hours of 10 am and 1 pm.
+This service is available every third Tuesday of the month between the hours of 7 am and 10 am.
 The following items will be required:

 - Valid photo ID showing physical address (no P.O.
 Boxes), such as California Identification Card, Driver’s License, or US Passport.

 - Hull cleaning BMP training certificate